snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 :::note
 Snowplow ecommerce tracking is currently available for Android (and web) only.
 Stay tuned for the iOS release.

-With the addition of these Snowplow ecommerce events and entities, we have deprecated the original `EcommerceTransaction` and `EcommerceTransactionItem` events.
+With the addition of these Snowplow ecommerce events and entities, we have deprecated the old `EcommerceTransaction` and `EcommerceTransactionItem` events.
 :::

 The Snowplow ecommerce tracking APIs enable you to track events from your ecommerce store on the web ([Javascript](docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/snowplow-ecommerce/index.md) and [browser](docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/plugins/snowplow-ecommerce/index.md) trackers) as well as mobile apps.
 For the web, a complete setup journey, including data modeling, is showcased on the [Ecommerce Web Accelerator](https://docs.snowplow.io/accelerators/ecommerce/).